EverydayHealthLogo

 Who is Dr. Weakley, Pediatric Ophthalmologist and Strabismus Specialist in Dallas, TX?

 Dr. David Weakley, MD is a Pediatric Ophthalmologist and Strabismus Specialist, who primarily practices in Dallas, TX with 2 additional practice locations.
-He is board certified by the American Board of Ophthalmology.
+He is board certified.
 Dr. Weakley completed his residency at Children'S Natl Med Ctr, Ophthalmology Dallas Co Hp-Parkland Mem, Ophthalmology Univ Tx Med Branch Hosps, Internal Medicine.
 Dr. Weakley is fluent in English, Chinese, Korean, and Spanish, and is currently seeing new patients.
 Dr. Weakley’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Weakley’s office.

 Where did Dr. Weakley go to medical school and complete their residency?